AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/allowlist-edges.md

 ---

-# Kantenknoten für zulässige Zielgruppen
+# Allowlist Target edge nodes

-Informationen und eine aktuelle Liste von Hosts, mit deren Hilfe Sie Adobe- [!DNL Target] Kanten leichter auflisten können.
+Information and an up-to-date list of hosts to help you allowlist Adobe [!DNL Target] edges.

 Eine Kante ist eine geografisch verteilte Serving-Architektur, die Endbenutzern, die Inhalte anfordern, optimale Reaktionszeiten gewährleistet, unabhängig davon, wo sie sich auf der ganzen Welt befinden.
-Jeder Edge-Knoten verfügt über alle erforderlichen Informationen, um auf die Inhaltsanforderung des Benutzers zu reagieren und Analysedaten zu dieser Anforderung zu verfolgen.
-Benutzeranforderungen werden an den nächsten Edge-Knoten weitergeleitet.
-Weitere Informationen finden Sie unter [Das Edge-Netzwerk](/help/c-intro/how-target-works.md#concept_0AE2ED8E9DE64288A8B30FCBF1040934) in *Funktionsweise[!DNL Target]* von Adobe.
+Each edge node has all the information required to respond to the user&#39;s content request and to track analytics data on that request.
+User requests are routed to the nearest edge node.
+For more information, see [The edge network](/help/c-intro/how-target-works.md#concept_0AE2ED8E9DE64288A8B30FCBF1040934) in *How Adobe[!DNL Target]works*.

-Sie können [!DNL Target] Kantenknoten bei Bedarf zulassen.
+Sie können bei Bedarf [!DNL Target] Edge-Knoten in Zulassungslisten einfügen.

 Die folgende Liste umfasst die aktuellen Hosts:

 * `CLIENTCODE.tt.omtrdc.net`

-   (wobei CLIENTCODE Ihre Zielgruppe-Client-ID ist)
+   (where CLIENTCODE is your Target client ID)

 * `mboxedge17.tt.omtrdc.net`
 * `mboxedge21.tt.omtrdc.net`